DolphyWind/Shooter-Game-2/docs/Modding Documentation.md

 ## Special LuaEntity Functions
 As I've mentioned before, the lua entities has some special functions.
 Here are a list of them with their descriptions:

 **start()**: Start function is called at the beggining of the game and never runs again unless it is called by another function.
+The `start()` function of manually spawned entities are called at the end of the current frame.

 **handleEvent(e)**: Handle event function is used to interpret the events that it has given.
-Events will be explained in the [Modding API](#Modding-API) section.
+Events will be explained in the [Modding API](#modding-api) section.

 **update(dt)**: Update function is called each frame.
 The `dt` parameter is the amount of time passed between this frame and last frame in seconds.